harridw/Course-5-Storm-Data/Storm_Data.md

 pct.other <- round((other.obs / sub.obs) * 100, digits = 1)   ## % in 'Other Event'
 ```

-The mapping, or cross-walk, logic outlined above reduces the `r events` unique events
+The mapping, or cross-walk, logic outlined above reduces the 985 unique events
-orginally defined in the Storm Data subset, subStormData, to only `r unique.events`.
+orginally defined in the Storm Data subset, subStormData, to only 42.
 This includes 41 of the 48 defined event types plus a catch-all 'Other Event' category.
-Only `r pct.other` of the events, or observations, were not assigned to a specific
+Only 3.9 of the events, or observations, were not assigned to a specific
 category, but 'Other Event'.